tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 The comms filled with a terrible hiss, which echoed less than 50 yards away.
 Dr. Potter began to scream.

 “No!
-Somebody—Ahh!! *Somebody please help me!*” We each made our way to the entrance to the pod and filed through, tripping over each other with as much eagerness as we had when we stepped into this scape.
+Somebody—Ahh!! *Somebody please help me!*” We each made our way to the entrance of the shuttle and filed through, tripping over each other with as much eagerness as we had when we stepped outside.
 Dr. Potter’s screams continued.

 “*My leg!
 It’s got my leg!
 Dr. Chilto—*” a loud crack like a gunshot whipped through the air, along with a piercing scream that hovered on the border between human and inhuman.
 The ground began to tremble again, and our comms were filled with a huge splash, and the flurry of water bubbles on the glass of Dr. Potter’s helmet.
 The screams continued, all attempt at words gone for a few moments.
 We were all in the antechamber of the shuttle, frozen in place.